emilydogbatse25/flurry-of-grace/README.md

 # Ray Tracing Project - A Flurry of Grace

-A custom ray tracer implementing fundamental computer graphics concepts including lighting, shadows, and reflections using Python and PyGame.
+A custom ray tracer implementing fundamental computer graphics concepts including lighting, shadows, and reflections using Python.

 ## Overview
 This project demonstrates core graphics principles: